gtuck/web3400-Course-Docs/PHP-Code-Examples.md

  // Outputs: Eligible for entry.
 ```

-In this case, having either a valid ID or a passport is enough for eligibility.
+In this case, having a valid ID or a passport is enough for eligibility.

 **NOT Operator (`!`)**